When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

-The meeting point and departure point for this trip is Kajaani airport in Finland.
-One single 'timed' transfer to and from the airports at the beginning and end of your trip is included.
-The group transfer time on arrival is set to meet the flight arriving in Kajaani at 1715hrs.
-The transfer from Kajaani to Vuokatti takes 45 minutes.
+The meeting and departure point for this trip is Kajaani airport in Finland.
+The transfer from Kajaani to Vuokatti takes 45 minutes and is included in your trip price.
+The transfer time on arrival is set to meet the flight leaving Helsinki at 1550hrs, arriving to Kajaani at 1710hrs.

-If for any reason you miss the group transfer to Vuokatti you will be able to take a taxi from the airport which will cost approximately 35 Euros.
-To benefit from this reduced taxi fare you must book the taxi 6 hrs in advance of arrival.
-If for any reason you do not make your connecting flight in Helsinki we advise you to ring the taxi immediately.
-By booking in advance you secure a fare of 35 Euros to Vuokatti, otherwise it will be 95 Euros.
-To book the taxi number is +358 40 660 8000 and the website is Ktaoy Airport Taxi.
+When booking a taxi we recommend that you to ring to book it immediately.
+If booking 6 or more hours in advance you secure a fare of 35 Euros to Vuokatti, otherwise it will be 95 Euros.
+The taxi number is +358 40 660 8000 and the website is Ktaoy Airport Taxi.

 Please be aware that Finnair often sells flights from London with just a 40 minute change time in Helsinki.
 In our experience this is too short a time to get through passport control to make the next flight.
 If the flight times are not convenient for you then we suggest you arrive a day earlier and take time to explore Helsinki before taking the internal flight to Kajaani.

 At the end of your trip you will be transferred from Arola back to Kajanni airport.
 This transfer is included in your trip fee.
 We will depart from Arola at 0740hrs and arrive at the airport at 1000hrs in time to check-in for the flight departing for Helsinki at 1125hrs going via Jyvaskyla arriving to Helsinki at 1320hrs.